MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     The **Report** action stores the gases produced values, CO<sub>2</sub>E value, and other identifying information about the activity data row in the emissions table.

-1. Populate the Report action with the following data:
+1. Populate the **Report action** with the following data:

-    -   **Category name**: Electricity \* EF (Contractual Instrument Type)
+    1. **Category name**: +++Electricity \* EF (Contractual Instrument Type)+++
-    -   **Description**: EPA Equation 1: Electricity (MWh) \* EF
+    1. **Description**: +++EPA Equation 1: Electricity (MWh) \* EF+++
-    -   **Emission report value**: Quantity
+    1. **Emission report value**: Quantity
-    -   **Unit**: Quantity unit
+    1. **Unit**: Quantity unit
-    -   **Emission factor library**: EPA 2021 - eGRID
+    1. **Emission factor library**: EPA 2021 - eGRID
-    -   **Emission factor**: Contractual Instrument Type
+    1. **Emission factor**: Contractual Instrument Type

-1. The fields and their values are **explained** below:
+1. The fields and their values are explained below:

-    1. The **Category name** is used for identifying the action in the calculation model.
+    - The **Category name** is used for identifying the action in the calculation model.
-    1. The **Description** is used to roughly note what the calculation will be doing.
+    - The **Description** is used to roughly note what the calculation will be doing.

     >[!NOTE] **Note**: This value can also be determined by a Power Fx expression if a more complex value is needed instead of a specific field.

-    1. The **Emission report value** is used to identify which field from the activity data type should be used to retrieve the value used in the emission calculation.
+    - The **Emission report value** is used to identify which field from the activity data type should be used to retrieve the value used in the emission calculation.
-    1. The **Unit** is used to identify the field from the activity data type to be used to retrieve the unit type of the value.
+    - The **Unit** is used to identify the field from the activity data type to be used to retrieve the unit type of the value.
 Alternatively, a unit can be specified to always be used in the action, regardless of which unit is specified on the activity date type.
-    1. The **Emission factor library** is used to identify which factor library will be used to identify the emission factor.
+    - The **Emission factor library** is used to identify which factor library will be used to identify the emission factor.
-    1. The **Emission factor** is used to identify which emission factor or factor mapping will be used to calculate the emissions.
+    - The **Emission factor** is used to identify which emission factor or factor mapping will be used to calculate the emissions.
 Choosing a factor mapping will allow multiple reference data values to map to an emission factor, allowing for a calculation model to not be bound to a single emission factor.

-    1. Select “**Save**” to save the record.
+    1. Select **Save** to save the record.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image033.png)

-1. Select the **back arrow on the record** to return to the list of Calculation models
+1. Select the back arrow on the record to return to the list of Calculation models.

     ![Text Description automatically generated with low confidence](./Images/Lab03/L03_image034.png)

-1. The new Calculation model should now appear in the list
+1. The new Calculation model should now appear in the list.

     ![A screenshot of a computer Description automatically generated](./Images/Lab03/L03_image035.png)